zubayrali/vault-template/Efforts/Flow.md

 > [!question] What does the Flow Dashboard do?
 > This dashboard provides a bird's-eye view of your current **Efforts** and **Initiatives**, guiding you to take meaningful actions.
 Click on any entry to drill down into tasks and details.
+>
+> Use this to keep priorities in order and quickly adjust your bandwidth as needed.

 > [!Map]- zFlow
 > > *Where would you like to go?*